 Fascinating landscapes, spectacular temples or people adopting romantically staged poses while wearing traditional costumes: early photographs such as these, hand-coloured in delicate shades, still influence the image of Japan abroad to this day.
-Countless ateliers offered the images for sale as souvenirs.
-Their dissemination throughout Europe led to Japan becoming a place of longing for many travellers towards the end of the 19th century.

 Once upon a time, it was not only the active agents abroad in the colonies who were convinced of a racial ideology; their thought patterns were also widespread in Freiburg among the general populace.
 How did these ideas manifest themselves in everyday life?
 Did this state of affairs finally come to an end after German colonialism was consigned to history in 1919?